fbpx

 Coca Leaf – Traditional Remedy and Flavor Enhancer:

-Amaranth – Ancient Grain Resurgence:
+Amaranth – The Ancient Grain Revival:

 Amaranth, an ancient grain cultivated by pre-Columbian civilizations, has experienced a resurgence in popularity.
-Packed with protein, fiber, and essential nutrients, amaranth is often featured in both sweet and savory dishes, contributing to the nutritional richness of Peruvian cuisine.
+Packed with protein, fiber, and essential nutrients, amaranth is often used in both sweet and savory dishes, contributing to the nutritional richness of Peruvian cuisine.

-Chirimoya – Nature’s Custard:
+Cherimoya – Nature’s Flan:

-Aji Amarillo – Flavorful Heat:
+Aji Amarillo – Spicy Flavor:

 6. Pisco: Peru’s Liquid Gold